Freya-Vivariums/Freya-NodeRED-nodes/README.md

 Navigate to `Settings > Manage Palette`, then in the `Install` tab, search for `node-red-contrib-freya-nodes` and click the `Install` button.

 #### Manually using NPM
-On your device, navigate to the `nodered` folder, and run
+On your device, navigate to the `nodered` folder (on a Freya system, it's at `/opt/Freya/`), and run
 ```
 npm install node-red-contrib-freya-nodes
 ```